-Who Is Maynard Eaton?
+Who Was Maynard Eaton?

-Maynard Eaton is an award-winning journalist and media communications professional with a career spanning more than three decades.
+Maynard Eaton was an award-winning journalist and media communications professional with a career spanning more than three decades.
 During his career, he has been recognized as a broadcast journalist, political columnist, media/ public relations consultant, free-lance writer/editor and as a journalism professor.

 An 8-time EMMY Award winning television news reporter, Maynard Eaton is in the vanguard of America’s first black news reporters on prime time television, and has been distinguished as a one of Atlanta's most influential media professionals.